YaraShahin/panda_tools/README.md

  3. **GripperCommander**
     `rosrun panda_tools gripper_demo.py`
-    Expected Behavior: the gripper should open, then close (with prints).
+    Expected Behavior: the gripper should open, then cSee if it'd be better to just have people import the two src scripts and make the objects themselves
+   Pro: More flexibility (can use go_home or go_joint_state)
+   Con: More complex to set uplose (with prints).

  4. **pick and place demo**
     `rosrun panda_tools pnp_demo_fixed.py`
     Expected Behavior: The robot should open, go to a pose (confirms first), closes, go to a second pose (confirms first), then closes.

 ## TODO
- - See if it'd be better to just have people import the two src scripts and make the objects themselves
-   Pro: More flexibility (can use go_home or go_joint_state)
-   Con: More complex to set up
+ - [ ] Some kind of feedback to report when the robot is currently ready to recieve pose commands.
+    This could be handled in the callback function itself to form a queue and store all the commands and execute them in order.
+ - [ ] Some kind of feedback to report when the robot is currently ready to recieve gripper commands
+ - [ ] Include realsense model in franka robot description